tprasadtp/ubuntu-post-install/README.md

-# sinchu
+# Ubuntu After Effects
-Post Ubuntu install Setup Script
+A bash script to setup your fresh install of ubuntu.